Theta Tau

-Theta Tau (ΘΤ) is a professional engineering fraternity.
+Theta Tau (ΘΤ) is a professional collegiate engineering fraternity.
 The fraternity has programs to promote the social, academic, and professional development of its members.
-Today, Theta Tau is the oldest and largest professional engineering fraternity and has a membership of men and women who study engineering in all its various branches on over 100 college campuses.
+Theta Tau is the oldest and largest professional engineering fraternity and has a membership of more than 50,000 men and women who study engineering in all its various branches on over 100 college campuses.

-The fraternity was first founded by four engineering students at the University of Minnesota in Minneapolis, Minnesota as the "Society of Hammer and Tongs" on October 15, 1904.
-Its founders were Erich J. Schrader, Elwin L. Vinal, William M. Lewis, and Isaac B. Hanks.
-The Fraternity's Greek letter name “Theta Tau” was formally adopted at the first National Convention at the University of Minnesota in 1911.
-Since then, over 40,000 members have been initiated.

 The Theta Tau Central Office is located in Springfield, Missouri.